Plumbing contractors in

 Licensing Requirements

-PA requires Master Plumber License through Department of Labor & Industry.
-Must complete 4-year apprenticeship or equivalent experience, pass state exam covering code and safety.
-Journeyman license available after apprenticeship completion.
-Renewal every 2 years with continuing education requirements.
+Master Plumber License required through PA Department of Labor & Industry.
+Must complete 4-year apprenticeship or equivalent experience, pass state exam covering codes and regulations.
+Journeyman license available after 2 years.
+Renewal every 2 years with 5 hours continuing education.

 Permit Requirements